awsdocs/aws-net-developer-guide/doc_source/csharp_kms_code_examples.md

     public class CreateKey
     {
         public static async Task Main()
         {
             // Note that if you need to create a Key in an AWS Region
-            // other than the region defined for the default user, you need to
+            // other than the Region defined for the default user, you need to
-            // pass the region to the client constructor. var client = new AmazonKeyManagementServiceClient();
+            // pass the Region to the client constructor. var client = new AmazonKeyManagementServiceClient();

             // The call to CreateKeyAsync will create a symmetrical AWS KMS